-(p) Employee Benefits
+(o) Employee Benefits

 Liabilities for wages and salaries, including non-monetary benefits and annual leave expected to be settled within twelve months of the reporting date are recognised in provisions in respect of employees' services up to the reporting date, and are measured at the amounts expected to be paid when the liabilities are settled.
-Liabilities for non-accumulating sick leave are recognised when the leave is taken and measured at the rates paid or payable.
+Liabilities for personal leave are recognised when the leave is taken and measured at the rates paid or payable.
 Employee benefits payable later than 12 months have been measured using the projected unit credit valuation method.

-(q) Issued Capital
+(p) Issued Capital